pantheon-systems/documentation/source/content/guides/wordpress-configurations/03-mu-plugin.md

 <Partial file="wp_get_environment_type.md" />

-An MU-plugin can be instructed to run or perform environment-specific actions.
+You can instruct an MU-plugin to run or perform environment-specific actions.
 Use `wp_get_environment_type` to look up the current environment in a platform-neutral way.

 ## Example Code Snippets